evertones/misc/README.md

-# nodejs_example1 Repository
+# Example: Using NodeJS and Express

 ## Description:
   This is a very simple routing example using NodeJS and Express.
-  On this example there are 3 html files to navigate from/to and a form to POST.
+  On this example there are 3 html files to navigate from/to using the navbar and a form to post some values.
   After posting the form a route is accessed, a few messages are written to console log and a simple HTML message is return.

 ## Pre-requisites: